-Yesterday morning couldn’t have been more gorgeous in our neck of the woods.
-So I hopped on my bike to get down to the trail that parallels the Fox River in Northern Illinois.
+Yesterday morning could not have been more gorgeous in our neck of the woods.
+So I hopped on my bike to get down to the trail that parallels the Fox River in our part of Northern Illinois.
 It had been some time since I had traveled much of the trail as it was closed off due to recent flooding.

 It was one of those rides that makes me wonder why I tend to run more than ride.